Rising Star (American TV series)

-Rising Star was a short-lived American reality television singing competition which began airing on ABC on June 22, 2014.
+Rising Star is an American reality television singing competition which began airing on ABC on June 22, 2014.
 It was based on the international franchise series Rising Star itself based on the Israeli singing competition HaKokhav HaBa (meaning "The Next Star") made by Keshet Broadcasting Ltd. The program format lets viewers vote for contestants via mobile apps.
 It was filmed live in Los Angeles.
 The show was also carried in Canada, with advertising simultaneous substitution and voting access on CTV.